fossasia/wp-tweet-feed-plugin/readme.txt

 == Upgrade Notice ==

+= 2.7.0 =
+Updates to avoid notices in WordPress 4.3 and PHP 7

 = 2.6.0 =
 Fix lists and add ability to remove accounts, as well as plenty of minor bug fixes.